Towards a robust out-of-the-box neural network model for genomic data: Methods

-\textit{Splice data.} \citet{Nguyen2016-jj} included a splice dataset (also in the UCI machine learning repository \citep{Dua:2019}).
+In \citep{Nguyen2016-jj}, the authors included a splice dataset (also in the UCI machine learning repository \citep{Dua:2019}).
 Splice junctions are points on a DNA sequence at which superfluous DNA is removed during the process of protein creation in higher organisms.
-This dataset has 3190 sequences of length 60 bp and are classified into three classes: exon/intron boundaries (EI), intron/exon boundaries (IE), and non-splice (N).
+This dataset has 3190 sequences of length 60 bp and are classified into three classes: exon/intron boundaries (EI: 24\%), intron/exon boundaries (IE: 24\%), and non-splice (N: 52\%).

-\textit{Promoter data.} \citet{Nguyen2016-jj} included a promoter dataset (also in the UCI machine learning repository \citep{Dua:2019}).
-A promoter is a sequence of DNA to bind proteins that initiate transcription from downstream DNA.
-This dataset has 106 sequences of length 57 bp and are classified into two classes: promoters and non-promoters.